rokmohar/alexa-assistant/fresh_install.md

 ![alt text](screenshots/stack_error.jpg)

-19. If you see the output below with the Key "FunctionARN", then select the text starting "arn:aws" and copy it
+19. If you see the output below with the Key "FunctionARN", then select the text starting "arn:aws" (circled in green ins the screenshot) and copy it and paste it into your notepad document.

 ![alt text](screenshots/stack_arn.jpg)